skyflyer/buildit/README.md

     	watch starts the agent in a periodic watch mode.
 It checks every minute for changes.
 Period can be adjusted by using the -period flag.
 ```

+## Download

+You can download pre-built binaries for Windows, Mac and Linux from [releases page](https://github.com/skyflyer/buildit/releases).

 ## Configuration

 `buildit` is configured with a `buildit.yml` YAML configuration file.
 An annotated sample: